CS-SI/Orekit/src/site/markdown/index.md

       * file based
       * memory based
       * integration based
+    * specialized GPS propagation, using SEM or YUMA files
     * unified interface above analytical/numerical/tabulated propagators for easy switch from coarse analysis to fine simulation with one line change
     * all propagators can be used in several different modes